Asset Limits for Obtaining SSI

 - The home where you primarily live, including land and neighboring buildings

 - Savings earmarked for burial up to $1,500 and burial plots

 - Some support payments, such as grants and scholarships, child tax credit or earned income tax credit funds, victims assistance, or relocation assistance from the state or local government

 If you have applied for disability benefits and been denied, contact our experienced disability benefits lawyers in Phoenix.
-Phillips Disability is committed to helping our clients obtain much needed disability benefits.
+Dayes Law Firm PC is committed to helping our clients obtain much needed disability benefits.

 Contact us at 1-800-503-2000 to discuss your claim for free.